isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Comments Section
 =================
-Any user who owns or has had a cohort shared with them can comment on it.
+Any user who owns or has had a workbook shared with them can comment on it.
 To open comments, use the comments button at the top right and select “Comments”.
 A sidebar will appear on the right side and any previously created comments will be shown.

 On the bottom of the comments sidebar, you can create a new comment and save it.
 It should appear at the bottom of the list of comments.